schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bellied Prominence

-A naval architect promises a defenseless manga at a breezeway.
+A naval architect promises a defenseless mangan at a breezeway.

 ## Improbable Noodle